andrew/ultimate-awesome/README.md

 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
 - [awesome-static-sites](https://github.com/tcubed-group/awesome-static-sites) - 📚 A curated collection of the best static site generators organized by type and language.
 - [game-dev-news](https://github.com/teamgravitydev/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
-- [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.
 - [awesome-mcp-servers](https://github.com/techiral/awesome-mcp-servers) - Awesome MCP Servers - A curated list of Model Context Protocol servers.
 - [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.
 - [awesome-telos](https://github.com/telosnetwork/awesome-telos) - A curated(unofficial) list of awesome things for people looking to buidl on Telos.